danrot/master-thesis/03_implementation.md

 With this setup it is also possible to use a continous integration service to see if the current state of development works as expected, since the not supported features will not break the build.
-For Jackalope Doctrine DBAL the, at least in the GitHub community, very popular service TravisCI[^18] is used for that, which is also the reason for the necessity of such an test architecture.
+For Jackalope Doctrine DBAL the service TravisCI[^18] is used for that, which is also the reason for the necessity of such an test architecture.

 ### Doctrine DBAL Transport Layer

 The tests for the implementation of the Doctrine DBAL Transport Layer are even a bit more special, since Doctrine DBAL supports multiple databases.
-So the bootstrapping has to identify the used database and, depending on the database, to inject the correct connection parameters.
+So the bootstrapping has to identify the database used and, depending on the database, to inject the correct connection parameters.
 Since TravisCI should automatically test against MySQL and PostgreSQL for every change submitted to GitHub via a Pull Request, there is also the need of a script generating the correct config based on an environment variable.
-This script located in the `tests` directory of the Jackalope Doctrine DBAL repository generates a config file adapted for the used database before each build on TravisCI.
+This script located in the `tests` directory of the Jackalope Doctrine DBAL repository generates a config file adapted for the database used before each build on TravisCI.

 ## Realization